beatriceinfurna/donor-reactivation-prediction/README.md

-# Predicting Donor Reactivation for a Non-Profit Campaign
+# Donor Reactivation Prediction — Descriptive & Predictive Analytics

 ## Project Overview
 Non-profit organizations often rely on reactivation campaigns to re-engage inactive donors.
-However, contacting all past donors is costly and inefficient.
+However, contacting the entire donor base is costly and often leads to negative returns.

-The objective of this project is to predict which inactive donors are most likely to donate again, allowing the organization to optimize campaign targeting and maximize return on investment.
+This project aims to **predict which inactive donors are most likely to donate €30 or more** and to demonstrate how predictive analytics can significantly improve campaign profitability compared to random targeting.

+The project was developed as part of an academic group assignment in **Descriptive and Predictive Analytics**.

 ---

-## Business Objective
+## Business Problem
+- High mailing costs (€0.80 per letter)
-- Identify inactive donors with a high probability of donating again
+- Low response rates when contacting all inactive donors
-- Improve campaign efficiency compared to random donor selection
+- Need to optimize donor selection under budget constraints

-- Support marketing decisions using data-driven insights
+**Goal:**
+Identify a subset of donors that maximizes profit while minimizing campaign costs.

 ---

-## Data Description
+## Data
-The project is based on multiple datasets provided by a non-profit organization, including:
+The analysis is based on **synthetic datasets provided for educational purposes**, simulating:
 - Donor demographic information
-- Historical donation records
+- Historical donation behavior
-- Previous reactivation campaign selections
+- Past reactivation campaigns
 - Campaign cost information

-To ensure a realistic modeling approach, only information available before each campaign was used, preventing data leakage.
+All datasets are included in the repository to ensure reproducibility.

 ---

 ## Methodology
-1. Data cleaning and exploratory analysis
+1. Data cleaning and exploration
-2. Target variable construction (donation amount ≥ €30)
-3. Feature engineering using historical donation behavior
+2. Feature engineering from historical donation behavior
+3. Feature selection to reduce dimensionality
 4. Model training and comparison
 5. Model evaluation using:
    - AUC
    - Lift curve
    - Cumulative gains
-6. Business impact analysis based on campaign costs
+6. Business case simulation to identify the optimal contact strategy

 ---

-## Results
+## Key Results
-- The predictive model outperformed random targeting strategies
-- High-potential donors could be identified within a limited subset of the population
-- The approach demonstrated clear potential to increase campaign profitability
+- **Best model:** CatBoost
+- **Validation performance:** AUC = **0.7017** on an independent campaign
+- **Efficiency:** Top **30–40%** of donors captures ~**60–70%** of responders
+- **Optimal strategy:** Contact ~**33%** of donors
+- **Profit at optimum:** **€4,567**
+- **Net uplift vs random targeting:** **+€6,467**
+- **Return on investment:** **+68%**

 ---

+## Business Impact
+The results show that random targeting leads to systematic losses, while a model-driven approach enables profitable and scalable fundraising campaigns.

+By focusing on high-probability donors, the organization can:
+- Reduce mailing costs
+- Increase expected revenue
+- Make data-driven campaign sizing decisions

+---

+## Repository Structure
+donor-reactivation-prediction/
+├── data/ # Raw datasets (synthetic)
+├── notebooks/ # Jupyter notebook with full analysis ├── outputs/ # Figures and model evaluation results ├── presentation/ # Final presentation slides
+└── README.md

+---

 ## Tools & Technologies
-- Python (Pandas, NumPy, Scikit-learn)
+- Python (pandas, numpy, scikit-learn)
+- CatBoost
 - Jupyter Notebook
-- Data visualization libraries
-- Powerpoint for case presentation
+- Matplotlib / Seaborn

 ---

-## Team & Contribution
+## Author Contribution
 This project was developed as part of a group assignment.

-My personal contribution included:
+My personal contribution focused on:
 - Feature engineering
-- Model training and evaluation
+- Model training and tuning
-- Interpretation of model performance and business impact
+- Model evaluation
-- Presentation slides regarding the business case
+- Business case analysis and interpretation